mohdliyaqat/SOC_Analyst_Roadmap_2025/Wargame_Writeups/Bandit_Level_0_to_1.md

         ```bash
         cat readme
         ```
-    * The output displayed the password along with some welcome messages and rules from OverTheWire.
+    * The output displayed the password (which was successfully extracted) along with some welcome messages and rules from OverTheWire.
-4.  **Extracted Password:**
-    * The password for Bandit Level 1 was: `ZjLjTmM6FvvyRnrb2rfNWOZOTa6ip5If`

 ## 4. Key Learnings & Cybersecurity Context
 * **SSH (Secure Shell):** This level reinforced the fundamental use of `ssh` for secure remote access to Linux systems, a core skill for any cybersecurity professional, especially for managing servers or investigating incidents.
 The `-p` flag for specifying a custom port is also a common real-world scenario.